qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_decorators.rst

     }
   },

 As you can see here, we include the previously defined decorator and override the backgroundColor property.
-Thats all you need to do!
+That's all you need to do!

 .. _pages/desktop/ui_decorators#custom_decorators:

 Custom Decorators
 =================

 Custom decorators are created by extending the decorator theme and adding new ones or overwriting existing ones.
 Each decorator class comes with a set of properties for configuration of the instance.
-Following a short description of the available decorators:
+These properties are defined by mixins in the `qx.ui.decoration namespace <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.decoration>`_.
+Following is a short description of the available mixins:

-* **Background**: Renders a background image or color
+* **MBackgroundColor**: Renders a background color.
-* **Uniform**: Like ``Background``, but adds support for a uniform border which is identical for all edges.
+* **MBackgroundImage**: Renders a background image.
-* **Single**: Like ``Background``, but adds support for separate borders for each edge.
+* **MSingleBorder**: Renders a single border.
-* **Double**: Like ``Single`` but with the option to add two separate border to each edge.
+* **MDoubleBorder**: Renders an outer and an inner border, e.g. to achieve a bevel effect.
-* **Beveled**: Pseudo (lightweight) rounded border with support for inner glow.
-May contain a background image / gradient.
+* **MBorderImage**: Uses an image to create a border.
-* **HBox**: Uses three images in a row with a center image which is stretched horizontally.
-Useful for widgets with a fixed height, which can be stretched horizontally.
+* **MBorderRadius**: Used to render rounded corners.
-* **VBox**: Uses three images in a column with a center image which is stretched vertically.
-Useful for widgets with a fixed width, which can be stretched vertically.
+* **MBoxShadow**: Renders a shadow.
-* **Grid**: Complex decorator based on nine images.
-Allows very customized styles (rounded borders, alpha transparency, gradients, ...).
-Optionally make use of image sprites to reduce image number.
+* **MLinearBackgroundGradient**: Renders a linear color gradient.

 Each entry of the theme is automatically made available using the ``setDecorator``/``setShadow`` functions of the widget class.
 The instances needed are automatically created when required initially.
 This mechanism keeps instance numbers down and basically ignores decorators which are defined but never used.